 Reentry Services

-As a part of our “Downstream” efforts, OAR is on a journey with individuals who are experiencing incarceration and those on the journey home from incarceration.
+As a part of our “Downstream” efforts, OAR is on a journey with individuals who are currently experiencing incarceration and those on the journey home from incarceration.
 Individuals with the wisdom and insight of shared experiences lead supportive programs in our local detention facilities in Arlington and Alexandria.

 The OAR Collective believes that participants are experts on themselves and the agenda in all circumstances is to empower participants toward the goal of self-sufficiency and liberation.
 We support individuals of all genders through major life transitions directly or indirectly related to the individual’s criminal justice status or history.
 Eligibility for these services is contingent on a conviction record and certain residency requirements.